EricLBuehler/The-Neuron/README.md

 ### Batteries
 - USB battery bank for the Raspberry Pi
-- 2 9V batteries for each motor controller.
+- 2 9V batteries for each motor controller